DeepPhe/DeepPhe-Viz-v1/README.md

 npm install
 ````

+## Configuration

+There are three configuration files under the `configs/` directory:

+- `cancer.json`
+- `neo4j.josn`
+- `server.json`

+First you will need to set the data source depending if you have Breast cancer data or Melanoma cancer data loaded in the Neo4j database.
+Just put the cancer ID:

+- Breast: `CancerSummary-Breast`
+- Melanoma: `CancerSummary-Melanoma`

-Then put your neo4j database connection username and password in `configs/neo4j.json`.
-This assumes that have a running neo4j server and you've loaded the DeepPhe NLP gerenated data into your Neo4j database.
-If you have set dbms.security.auth_enabled=false for your neo4j installation, you can set the user name and passwords to be empty strings (or ignore them).
+Then put your neo4j database connection username and password in `neo4j.json`.
+This assumes that have a running neo4j server and you've loaded the DeepPhe NLP gerenated data (Breast cancer data or Melanoma cancer data) into your Neo4j database.
+If you have set `dbms.security.auth_enabled=false` for your neo4j installation, you can set the user name and passwords to be empty strings (or ignore them).

+The last configuration file is `server.json` where you can define the HTTP server host and port number.

 ## Launching The Viz Server